SAP/spartacus-docs/_pages/dev/css-architecture.md

 Skipping specific component styles might be beneficial if you need to create styles from scratch and do not want to override specific style rules coming from the Spartacus style library.

-## Page layout styles
+## Page Layout Styles

-Global theming and component styles are most important to render components on the page, however the overall layout that orchestrates components on a page is another important style layer.
-This layer is detailed in [Page Layout]({{ site.baseurl }}{% link _pages/dev/page-layout.md %}).
+Global theming and component styles are most important to render components on the page.
+However, the overall layout that orchestrates components on a page is another important style layer.
+For more information about this layer, see [Page Layout]({{ site.baseurl }}{% link _pages/dev/page-layout.md %}).